Melania Trump’s Approval Numbers Have Started To Sink, Even Before ‘I Really Don’t Care’ Stunt

 Melania Trump came out of hiding just in time to see her approval ratings sink.

-The First Lady has regularly scored higher approval number than her much-divisive husband, but Melania’s own numbers took a dive this month after she spent nearly a month away from the public eye after undergoing surgery to treat what was described as a benign kidney condition.
+The first lady has regularly scored higher approval numbers than her much-divisive husband, but Melania’s own numbers took a dive this month after she spent nearly a month away from the public eye after undergoing surgery to treat what was described as a benign kidney condition.
 As CNN noted, Melania’s approval fell to 51 percent this month, a drop from the 57 percent approval she enjoyed in May.
 Her disapproval rating climbed as well, reaching 29 percent after sitting at 27 percent last month.

-And these numbers came before Melania Trump’s controversial statement this week, wearing a jacket with the words “I Really Don’t Care, Do U” while making a trip to visit a child immigrant detention center.
+And these numbers came before Melania Trump’s controversial statement this week, wearing a jacket with the words “I Really Don’t Care, Do U?” while making a trip to visit a child immigrant detention center.

 The statement drew widespread criticism and rumors that Melania was using the jacket to make a statement against her husband.
-According to a report from Hollywood Life, the First Lady was rebelling against being used as a publicity ploy amid Donald Trump’s own policy that separated children from their parents.
+According to a report from Hollywood Life, the first lady was rebelling against being used as a publicity ploy amid Donald Trump’s own policy that separated children from their parents.

 Though the report was based on anonymous sources and was not verified beyond the celebrity gossip outlet, it added to the growing rumors that Melania is not happy in the White House.